marcnoon/LeWM/LeWM-Angular/README.md

 2. **Activate Bulk Edit:** Press **Enter** key to open the bulk edit dialog
 3. **Common Property Detection:** The dialog automatically detects which properties are shared
 4. **Selective Editing:** Only properties with commonality across selections can be modified
-5. **Key Management:** Apply prefixes to key names or add new key-value pairs to all connections
+5. **Key Management:** Apply prefixes/suffixes to key names while maintaining uniqueness within each connection
+6. **Unit Management:** Change units for values that share compatible unit types
-6. **Apply Changes:** Confirm to update all selected connections simultaneously
+7. **Apply Changes:** Confirm to update all selected connections simultaneously

 #### Smart Property Detection

 The bulk edit system intelligently identifies:
 - **Identical Values:** Properties that have exactly the same value across all selections
-- **Compatible Units:** Values that use the same unit type but may have different values
+- **Compatible Units:** Values that use the same unit type and can be bulk converted
 - **Shared Types:** Connections that use the same connection type or direction
-- **Prefix Opportunities:** Key names that can benefit from consistent prefixing
+- **Key Management Opportunities:** Existing keys that can benefit from consistent prefixing or suffixing

+#### Key Uniqueness and Management

+**Important Design Principle:** Keys in connection value dictionaries must remain unique within each connection.
+The bulk edit system respects this by:

+- **No Direct Key Replacement:** Keys cannot be directly changed to avoid breaking uniqueness
+- **Prefix/Suffix Only:** Only prefixes and suffixes can be applied to existing keys
+- **Per-Connection Uniqueness:** Each connection maintains its own key namespace
+- **Example Transformations:**
+  - Prefix: `"voltage"` → `"signal_voltage"`
+  - Suffix: `"voltage"` → `"voltage_primary"`
+  - Combined: `"voltage"` → `"signal_voltage_backup"`

 ### Development Roadmap